sutheman86/Pacman-RL-environment/README.md

 * So now we want to split the process into the easier ones and training agent to finish each of them.

-- [ ] Stage 1.
+- [x] Stage 1.
 Without ghost, pacman should finish the game in 800~1000 steps
-    > We don't know what's the minimum required time to walk through the whole maze.
-So the number might be too small.
+    > Done. he could finish the game in ~1200 steps

 - [ ] Stage 2.
-Add one ghost into the game
+Add one ghost into the game:
-    > We realized that even with one ghost, it's still too difficult for pacman.
-So we will nerf ghost's speed first.
+    - [ ] Stage 2.1: the ghost is half of its original speed.
+    - [ ] Stage 2.2: ghost is in its original speed.

 - [ ] etc. etc. Finish these two jobs first

-* We might add ghost agents if:
+* We might add ghost agents (unlikely) if:
     1. Stage 1. is satisfied.
     2. Multi-agent environment is implemented.